 “I’m out of Tegretol.
 Hold on.
 Be right back.”

-I flopped into a low-slung Adirondack chair thinking about Linda and Joe.
-They watched me waitressing tables in adult camp and detected a secret hole existed inside of me.
-As the youngest member of staff, it took a while for me to find my place.
-I suppose growing up in a city housing project with a high strung mother and two quirky brothers transmitted further strife.
+I flopped into a low-slung Adirondack chair, thinking about Linda and Joe.
+They watched me waitressing tables in the adult camp and detected a secret hole that existed inside of me.
+As the youngest member of the staff, it took a while for me to find my place.
+I suppose growing up in a city housing project with a high-strung mother and two quirky brothers transmitted further strife.

 With generosity, the discerning couple drew me in, sought my opinion, shared their humor, and challenged me with questions.
 Linda spoke with an elongated drawl, Joe expressed himself in a blizzard of words.
 Sitting cross-legged with the ankle of her top leg wrapped tightly behind the calf of the other, Linda’s stiff palms pressed into the cushion of her chair.
 Joe braced himself by hooking each thumb around the metal tube of the armrests, legs bent at the knee, leaving a narrow-angle between his heels and the saddle of the wheelchair.

 Returning now, Debbie stepped through the threshold with a canister raised triumphantly in hand.
 “Sorry for keeping you waiting so long.
 I ended up digging through a supply closet for these.”